-Vijay has funded healthcare for 62 patients in 11 countries.
+Vijay has funded healthcare for 91 patients in 12 countries.

-Alex is a 22-month-old boy from Tanzania.
-He is the youngest of two children.
-His parents depend entirely on small-scale farming for a living.
-Alex’s father decided to travel to neighboring Kenya to seek small jobs in order to supplement the little harvest they are able to currently get from their farm.
-Alex was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
-Without treatment, Alex is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,063 to cover the cost of Alex's spina bifida closure surgery.
-The procedure is scheduled to take place on June 15th.
-This procedure will hopefully protect Alex from the risks associated with his condition, allowing him to grow and develop along a healthy trajectory.
-Alex's mother says, “I will be very happy to see my son walk by himself like his sibling.
-Please help us as the cost is too high for us to afford."
+Thomas is a sweet three-week-old baby from Kenya.
+He is the youngest in a family of four children.
+His father works as a luggage carrier, and his mother does laundry and other house chores for people to help provide for their family.
+Thomas was born at a hospital near their home.
+At birth, he was diagnosed with spina bifida, as well as clubfoot.
+Spina bifida is a type of neural tube condition in which the spine does not properly close around the spinal cord.
+Without treatment, Thomas is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,151 to cover the cost of Thomas's spina bifida closure surgery.
+The procedure is scheduled to take place on August 31st.
+This procedure will hopefully spare Thomas from the risks associated with his condition, instead allowing him to grow and develop along a healthy trajectory.
+Thomas’s father says, “Currently, we are very stressed because of our child’s condition.
+We are requesting for any help to see him become well.”